schneyra/martinschneiderme-11ty/website/articles/01-welcome-to-my-website/index.md

 ---
-title: Welcome to My New Website
+title: "Welcome to My New Website"
 layout: article
 date: 2020-03-15
-excerpt: After years and years of just having some placeholder-site on that domain that I use for emails, I decided to build a classic homepage.
+excerpt: "After years and years of just having some placeholder-site on that domain that I use for emails, I decided to build a classic homepage.
 My own little place on the internet, that is just about me.
-Welcome.
+Welcome."
 ---

 While I was always writing articles for my personal blog <a href="https://www.dertagundich.de">der tag und ich</a>, I've never had an idea what my personal site should contain.
 What would be interesting about me?
 Over the last weeks, I've developed some ideas and I wrote some paragraphs about me.
 You can read it on the homepage.
 I think, that the content might not be in it's final version.
 But neither am I.